icyBeRed/stpihkal/stpihkal/hardware/lovense.md

 of this protocol.
 Commands with ":x" mean that the x should be replaced with a number, the range of which is mentioned in the description.

+#### ???

+What is `EM;`?
+Maybe just internal?

+What are `Vibrate1:` and `Vibrate2:`?

+It looks like that's specifically for the "Edge" toy, which vibrates in two different places.

+AirAuto

+AirLevel

 #### Get Device Information

 Returns toy model type, firmware version, and bluetooth MAC address,